vkvalli/CodeClause_diabetic_retinopathy_detection/README.md

-# Codeclause_diabetic_retinopathy_detection
+# Diabetic Retinopathy Detection Model
-This repository contains a machine learning model for detecting diabetic retinopathy using image analysis techniques.
+This repository contains a machine-learning model for detecting diabetic retinopathy using image analysis techniques.
 The model utilizes the numpy and pandas libraries for data preprocessing and K-means clustering with PP centers for image segmentation.
 It also incorporates Support Vector Machine (SVM) with Radial Basis Function (RBF) and K-Nearest Neighbors (KNN) algorithms for classification.
 ## Dataset
 The dataset used in this project was downloaded from Kaggle and consists of images related to diabetic retinopathy.
 The dataset is divided into two classes: "effected" and "non-effected."
 The "effected" images are marked with corresponding labels indicating the presence of diabetic retinopathy, while the "non-effected" images do not exhibit any signs of the condition.